serodriguez68/poodr-notes/README.md

 ### Isolate Vulnerable External Messages
 > For messages sent to someone other than _self_.

-Not every exteral method is a candidate for isolation.
+Not every external method is a candidate for isolation.
 External methods become candidates when the dependency becomes dangerous.
 For example:

-+ The external method is burried inside other complex code.
++ The external method is buried inside other complex code.
 + There are multiple calls to the external methods inside the class.

 [Wrong Code Example](code_examples/chapter_3.rb#L111-115) / [Right Code Example](code_examples/chapter_3.rb#L118-126)